Support Home

 Requesting support - general

-While you typically don't need to write a multi-page document to ask about a minor issue, the sort of information that's needed includes:
+While you don’t need to write a multi-page document to ask about a minor issue, please remember that we’re not telepathic and customer’s systems vary considerably in age and complexity.
+So the sort of information that’s needed includes:

 1. A clear description of what appears to be wrong, which should be brief but specifying all relevant details.
 For example, if there's a reading that seems inaccurate then is that reading on the console or in the PC software?
 Detail briefly what troubleshooting measures have been tried to date and with what result;